KabambaMutale/KabambaMutale/README.md

 ## Hi there! 👋

-I'm **Mutale Kabamba**, a passionate professional with a background in managing IT, Sales, Marketing, and Finance.
-Currently, I'm working on an exciting business idea for a comprehensive travel booking platform in Livingstone, Zambia.
+I'm **Mutale Kabamba**, an IT Professional, Creative Designer, and Data Analyst.
+Currently, I am working at SPF & CM as Manager - IT, Marketing & Finance, and I am also the owner of Ori Studio, a startup Tech, Creative & Marketing Company.
+I have a passion for blending technology with creativity to solve problems and drive innovation.

 ### About Me

 - 📍 Livingstone, Zambia
-- 💼 Manager overseeing IT, Sales, Marketing, and Finance
+- 💼 Manager overseeing IT, Marketing, and Finance at SPF & CM
-- 🌍 Working on a travel booking platform
+- 🌍 Owner of Ori Studio, a startup Tech, Creative & Marketing Company
 - 📫 How to reach me: [thinker.net01@gmail.com](mailto:thinker.net01@gmail.com)

 ### Education